AI in recruitment software won’t replace recruiters, but will make them more effective

 The technology could benefit any recruiter who gets too many applications to be able to interact with everyone.
 Of course, technology cannot yet fully imitate a human conversation.
 This is why in many cases the company cannot solely use AI for their recruitment.

-3. Use AI for online interviews
+- Use AI within recruitment software for online interviews

 Online interviews via video conferencing are becoming more popular because of their convenience and effectiveness.
 They can now be improved by using AI algorithms that can analyse the choice of words, language and facial expressions of candidates in order to assess their emotions and identify their main personality traits.

 This form of AI will make the recruiter more efficient by providing additional information.
 For instance, the AI system can report back on the candidate’s ability to adapt to the position or corporate culture.
 Thus, the recruiter can capitalise on more objective evaluations of the candidates before deciding whether or not to devote time to a face-to-face interview.
+Yet there is a clear ethical question on the usage of such technology that needs to be clarify, otherwise there is a risk of backlash.
+The first point to start with would be to be transparent with candidates on the usage of such technologies, and get their approval to avoid any compliance risk, and more importantly loosing their confidence in your organisation.

 It is clear that AI will become a must for HR.
 But the "fuel" of the algorithms – the data – raises questions that no company should dismiss: What personal data of a candidate’s can the company keep?
 How long should it be kept?
 How to protect them in the long term?
 With the new European regulation (GDPR) coming into force in 2018, it remains for companies to prepare and develop a data governance model.